epiphronquant/Yahoo-Downloader/README.md

 This app is graphically displayed by Streamlit and is powered by yfinance. yfinance is found here https://pypi.org/project/yfinance/.
 This app could be thought of as a wrapper for yfinance that allows it to be used without python knowledge.

 Tickers inputted need to be in the yahoo finance style found on their website and url.
+Usage of the app should be straightforward.

 Statements downloaded with this app should be treated with a grain of salt.
 Key numbers tend to be correct and grossly incorrect numbers have been deleted.